Traditional Maltese architecture with blue balconies representing properties eligible under the global residence programme.

 ● Visa-Free Travel

-One of the most significant advantages of the global residence programme is its flexibility in terms of travel.
-GRP residents can enjoy visa-free access to over 180 countries, including the Schengen Area.
-This global mobility makes international travel much more accessible for residents, allowing them to enjoy the freedom of movement across Europe and beyond.
+Among the greatest advantages of the global residence programme is its travel freedom.
+GRP residents can enjoy visa-free travel to over 180 countries, the Schengen Area included.
+With this level of international mobility, foreign travel becomes much more convenient for residents, who are able to enjoy freedom of movement within Europe and worldwide.

 ● Tax Benefits